qw457812/cc-mvp-prompts/cc-prompt.md

     "notebook_path": {
       "type": "string",
-      "description": "The absolute path to the Jupyter notebook file to read (must be absolute, not relative)" }
+      "description": "The absolute path to the Jupyter notebook file to read (must be absolute, not relative)" },
+    "cell_id": {
+      "type": "string",
+      "description": "The ID of a specific cell to read.
+If not provided, all cells will be read."
+    }
   },
   "required": [